Who Can Use This Program?

 Solution: Find a walking partner or group.
 If there are none in your area, there is unfortunately no magic fix.
 But take heart.
 With time, discipline grows and with it, the need for distraction and stimulation will diminish.

-Perhaps you still cringe from a nasty remark or hurtful "advice" about your weight.
-Or you don't want to be the unfittest person in the neighborhood walking club.
 For most of us, this stems from social expectation warped by the media.
-Today, more than ever, we are bombarded by images of photoshopped models or Olympic athletes who look happy because they are physically desirable.
-Remember, that gold medalist may be the real deal with her sculpted body but what you see represents years of behind-the-scenes training.
-Most products have ad campaigns designed to make people forget about what really goes into getting results - dedication and hard work, not the pill or potion they are selling.
+We are bombarded by ads showing photoshopped models or Olympic athletes who look happy because they are physically desirable.
+That gold medalist may be the real deal with her sculpted body but what you see represents years of behind-the-scenes training.
+Most ad campaigns are designed to make people feel bad about themselves and also to forget about what really goes into getting results - dedication and hard work, not the pill or potion they are selling.

 Solution: Recognize the haters and media for what they are.
 They are not the ultimate authority on your journey or your body.
 There is nothing wrong with you.
 There will always be an insensitive comment or an image capable of setting you back.
 It's normal to feel deflated and discouraged, so wallow and get it out of your system.
 Then get up and continue with your own journey.
 If you can, avoid people who do not support you.